-- 14 The Fund is a Registered Pension Scheme for the purposes of the Finance Act 2004. - The CJC Section and the Flexible Section are both closed to future accrual of benefits (the Fund closed to future accrual on 31 July 2018).
-The Trustee takes the impact of closure into account when considering an appropriate investment strategy. - The Trustee will annually report on the Fund to the Fund's members. - 17 The Trustee recognises a number of risks involved in the investment of the Fund's assets:
+- 15 The Fund is a Registered Pension Scheme for the purposes of the Finance Act 2004. - The CJC Section and the Flexible Section are both closed to future accrual of benefits (the Fund closed to future accrual on 31 July 2018).
+The Trustee takes the impact of closure into account when considering an appropriate investment strategy. - 17 The Trustee will annually report on the Fund to the Fund's members. - The Trustee recognises several risks involved in the investment of the Fund's assets: